tiequan12345/tiequan-pnl-webapp/PRD.md

 	•	Simple login page that checks a single password from env.
 	•	Authenticated layout; all app pages require login.
 	•	Basic layout:
-	•	Top nav with links: Dashboard, Assets, Accounts, Ledger, Holdings, Settings.
+	•	Top-level navigation for Dashboard, Assets, Accounts, Ledger, Holdings, Settings is available via routes and/or shell state.
+	•	The signed-in experience reuses the existing `app/page.tsx` UI shell (sidebar, top bar, cards, colors); refactors must not materially change the visual design, only how data and routing are wired underneath.
-	•	Placeholder content on each page.
+	•	Placeholder content on each page that fits naturally into the current design.

-Deliverable: Deployed or locally running app where user can log in and click through empty pages.
+Deliverable: Deployed or locally running app where user can log in and click through empty pages that visually match the existing mock.

 Verification steps:
 	1. Start app; attempt to access /:
 	•	Expect redirect to /login if not authenticated.
 	2. Enter correct password:
-	•	Expect redirect to / (Dashboard placeholder).
+	•	Expect redirect to / (Dashboard placeholder using the existing shell aesthetic).
 	3. Enter incorrect password:
 	•	Expect visible error; stay on login page.
 	4. Navigate to /assets, /accounts, /ledger, /holdings, /settings:
-	•	Each page loads without server errors, displays placeholder headings.
+	•	Each page loads without server errors, displays placeholder headings or cards inside the same visual shell.
 	5. Check DB:
 	•	After running initial migrations, SQLite file exists.
 	•	Running ORM client in a script can connect without error.